AppertaFoundation/care-precision-ui/README.md

 Before you begin, ensure you have met the following requirements:

 <!--- These are just example requirements.
 Add, duplicate or remove as required --->

-- You have installed the latest version of yarn package manager.
-[Official docs](https://classic.yarnpkg.com/en/docs/install/#windows-stable)
+- **To use docker containers with Middleware**: Go to your repo https://github.com/OpusVL/C19-bundle and use prepared the bundle.
-- ~~You have downloaded and set up a [Middleware]()~~ The middleware is currently being finalised, but you can run the Care Protect UI application statically using the dummy data provided.
+- **To use localy in the development mode**: You have to installed the latest version of yarn package manager.
+[Official docs](https://classic.yarnpkg.com/en/docs/install/#windows-stable) and follow the instructions below.

 ### Installation